Policy Number: 60

 The university regularly assesses student support programs, services and activities and periodically surveys all students on a variety of student life issues, particularly satisfaction with provided services.

-Survey results will be provided to the Executive Vice President for Academic and Research Affairs and the Vice President of Auxiliary Enterprises, who will facilitate discussion between the student body and university leaders to support strategic planning activities, resolve identified issues and/or plan institutional responses.
+Survey results will be provided to the Executive Vice President & Chief Academic Officer and the Vice President of Auxiliary Enterprises, who will facilitate discussion between the student body and university leaders to support strategic planning activities, resolve identified issues and/or plan institutional responses.

 The Student InterCouncil ("SIC") is the primary student liaison for resolving student satisfaction issues, although university agents work with all student groups as appropriate.
 The Student Services Council, with representation from all areas of student support programs, services and activities, also serves as a forum for ongoing assessment and improvement.